Go to the table of contents.

 Division by 0 is trapped and flagged as an error.

-Operators are grouped with
+grouped with equal-precedence operators.

-unary plus and minus
++ - unary plus and minus

-! ~ logical and
+! ~ logical and bitwise negation

 ** exponentiation